KelvinLimanto/kelvinlimanto.giithub.io/_posts/2018-08-08-2018summercadathon.markdown

 date:   2018-08-08 12:22:10 -0400
 categories: Posts
 image: /img/2018cad_1.jpg
 excerpt: This is my submission to the 5th Bi-annual CADathon hosted by F4.
 My robot was designed to FIRST Robotics Competition (FRC) rules and specifications to play in a virtual competition.
-Teams made of one to three designers...
+Teams made of one to three...
 ---
 ![Cover Image](/img/2018cad_1.jpg)